Blade Nzimande lashes Educor for ‘worst sin’ committed by an education institution

 TUITION IMPLOSION

-The owner of Damelin, CityVarsity, Intec and Lyceum was found to have scored students on exam papers that were never even marked.
-This is just one among a litany of ethical and criminal breaches.
-The situation is bad, but not insurmountable, as ADvTECH has put up its hand in support of some students.
+Educor colleges scored students on exam papers that were never even marked.
+The group inflated student numbers.
+And lost accreditation for numerous courses.
+These are just some among a litany of ethical and criminal breaches.
+The situation is terrible, but not insurmountable, as ADvTECH has put up its hand in support of some students.

 Nzimande’s media briefing on Tuesday was in response to a notice published in the Government Gazette on Friday, in which the education department announced the deregistration of Damelin, CityVarsity, Lyceum and Icesa for failing to submit their legally required 2020 and 2021 annual financial certificates and annual reports.